tilt-dev/tilt.build/docs/faq.md

 - `DOCKER_TLS_VERIFY`: To enable or disable TLS verification when using `DOCKER_CERT_PATH`, off by default.
 - `DOCKER_DEFAULT_PLATFORM`: To set the architecture of built images.

-This is helpful if you have a more powerful machine in the cloud that you want to build your images.
+This is helpful if you have a more powerful machine in the cloud which you want to use to build your images.

 ---